-NFLAS holds individuals’ contact information in order to help us to facilitate high standards of land management throughout the New Forest through the provision of advice and training, and to deliver conservation projects (some of which are funded through the Heritage Lottery Fund).
-We use your contact information in order to keep you informed about and/or invite you to participate in events and services run by NFLAS that may be of interest to you.
+NFLAS holds people’s contact information in order to help us to facilitate high standards of land management throughout the New Forest by providing advice and training, and to deliver conservation projects (some of which are funded through the National Lottery Heritage Fund).
+We use your contact information to keep you informed about and/or invite you to participate in events and services run by NFLAS that may be of interest to you.
 For example, we will contact you to let you know about any courses or events we have coming up, and to send you advice and information relevant to you such as new grants and regulations.

 We will hold your personal information on our systems while we run the NFLAS service, but we will regularly review the information we hold to check it is still relevant or likely to be relevant.
 We also ensure that all personal information supplied is held securely.